two point perspective

 Next we want to locate the corner points of the plan in perspective space.
 This is done by relying on the distance point principle:

-Any point is located in perspective space on its anchor line orthogonal, at a perspective distance equal to the plan distance from the anchor line.
+Any point in a plan diagram is located in perspective space along its anchor line orthogonal, at a perspective distance from the anchor line equal to the plan distance from the anchor line.

 That is, we first construct orthogonals for all points, then measure the plan distance of each point from the anchor line, then project this distance into perspective depth using a diagonal vanishing line.